The Chola Dynasty: Rulers, Administrations, Decline

 • Unique features include sculptures of deities like Lakshmi, Vishnu, Ardhnarisvara, and Bikshadana on the outer walls.

-Famous temples of Chola Dynasty
+Famous temples of the Chola Dynasty

-• Temples in Chola society played a pivotal role, hosting religious ceremonies, social gatherings, and cultural events.
+• Temples in Chola society played a pivotal role, in hosting religious ceremonies, social gatherings, and cultural events.

 • Chola society exhibited strong devotion to various deities, notably Shiva, who was a major source of strength.